Matthew-D-Johnston/js225/js229_study_guide.md

   foo;								// 1
   ```

   In the code above, the first line doesn't declare a global variable since it doesn't use the `let`, `var`, or `const` keyword.
 It works, though, since JavaScript gives `foo` an implicit evaluation context: the global object.
-Thus, the first line is the ssame as `window.foo = 1` (or `global.foo = 1`), which assigns the property `foo` on the global object with a value of `1`.
+Thus, the first line is the same as `window.foo = 1` (or `global.foo = 1`), which assigns the property `foo` on the global object with a value of `1`.

 - When we declare **global** variables with `var` or functions, JavaScript adds them to the global object as properties.
 You can verify this by examining the `window` object.